jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   Before events:
-    CF: read_cached_dir at dir.c:2451:8
-    CT: readdir_skip_dot_and_dotdot at dir.c:57:0
-    CF: readdir_skip_dot_and_dotdot at dir.c:60:14
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-    CF: readdir_skip_dot_and_dotdot at dir.c:61:8
-  Occurrences: 2

-Uncategorised
-  Before events:
-    CF: read_cached_dir at dir.c:2451:8
-    CT: readdir_skip_dot_and_dotdot at dir.c:57:0
-    CF: readdir_skip_dot_and_dotdot at dir.c:60:14
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-    CF: readdir_skip_dot_and_dotdot at dir.c:61:8
-    CT: is_dot_or_dotdot at dir.h:456:0
-    RF: is_dot_or_dotdot at dir.h:457:2
-    RF: readdir_skip_dot_and_dotdot at dir.c:64:2
-  Occurrences: 2

-Uncategorised
-  Before events:
-    CF: read_cached_dir at dir.c:2451:8
-    CT: readdir_skip_dot_and_dotdot at dir.c:57:0
-    CF: readdir_skip_dot_and_dotdot at dir.c:60:14
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-    RF: readdir_skip_dot_and_dotdot at dir.c:64:2
-    RF: read_cached_dir at dir.c:2478:1
-    CF: read_directory_recursive at dir.c:2636:2
-    CT: close_cached_dir at dir.c:2481:0
-  Occurrences: 2

-Uncategorised
-  Before events:
     CF: read_directory_recursive at dir.c:2572:11
   Occurrences: 5

 Uncategorised
   Before events:
-    CF: read_directory_recursive at dir.c:2572:11
-    CT: treat_path at dir.c:2282:0
-    CF: treat_path at dir.c:2288:6
-    CT: is_dot_or_dotdot at dir.h:456:0
-    RF: is_dot_or_dotdot at dir.h:457:2
-    CF: treat_path at dir.c:2288:41
-    CT: fspathcmp at dir.c:77:0
-    CF: fspathcmp at dir.c:78:42
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    RF: fspathcmp at dir.c:78:2
-    CF: treat_path at dir.c:2290:2
-    CT: strbuf_setlen at strbuf.h:161:0
-    RF: strbuf_setlen at strbuf.h:169:1
-    CF: treat_path at dir.c:2291:2
-    CT: strbuf_addstr at strbuf.h:304:0
-    CF: strbuf_addstr at strbuf.h:305:20
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-    CF: strbuf_addstr at strbuf.h:305:2
-    CT: strbuf_add at strbuf.c:297:0
-    CF: strbuf_add at strbuf.c:298:2
-    CT: strbuf_grow at strbuf.c:92:0
-    RF: strbuf_grow at strbuf.c:102:1
-    CF: strbuf_add at strbuf.c:299:2
-    CT: Jump to external code for memcpy
-    RF: Jump to external code for memcpy
-    CF: strbuf_add at strbuf.c:300:2
-    CT: strbuf_setlen at strbuf.h:161:0
-    RF: strbuf_setlen at strbuf.h:169:1
-    [...12 more events...]
-  Occurrences: 30

-Uncategorised
-  Before events:
-    CF: read_directory_recursive at dir.c:2572:11
-    CT: treat_path at dir.c:2282:0
-    CF: treat_path at dir.c:2288:6
-    CT: is_dot_or_dotdot at dir.h:456:0
-    RF: is_dot_or_dotdot at dir.h:457:2
-    CF: treat_path at dir.c:2288:41
-    CT: fspathcmp at dir.c:77:0
-    CF: fspathcmp at dir.c:78:42
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-    RF: fspathcmp at dir.c:78:2
-    RF: treat_path at dir.c:2361:1
-  Occurrences: 1

-Uncategorised
-  Before events:
     CF: run_argv at git.c:788:4
     CT: handle_builtin at git.c:694:0
   Occurrences: 1

-Uncategorised
-  Before events:
-    CF: run_argv at git.c:809:5
-    CT: strvec_push at strvec.c:24:0
-    CF: strvec_push at strvec.c:25:27
-    CT: xstrdup at wrapper.c:38:0
-    CF: xstrdup at wrapper.c:39:14
-    CT: Jump to external code for strdup
-    RF: Jump to external code for strdup
-    RF: xstrdup at wrapper.c:42:2
-    CF: strvec_push at strvec.c:25:2
-    CT: strvec_push_nodup at strvec.c:14:0
-    RF: strvec_push_nodup at strvec.c:21:1
-    RF: strvec_push at strvec.c:26:2
-  Occurrences: 3

 Uncategorised
   Before events: